-In addition, we recently completed a private placement of common stock to AnGes, immediately following which AnGes owned approximately 18.6% of our outstanding shares.
+In addition, in August 2016, we completed a private placement of common stock to AnGes, immediately following which AnGes owned approximately 18.6% of our outstanding shares.
 In connection with the private placement, AnGes agreed to vote all of its shares in accordance with the recommendations of our board of directors on any matter brought before our stockholders for a vote, subject to certain limitations.
 This voting provision may also discourage or prevent attempts by other stockholders to replace members of our board of directors or engage in acquisition activities that our board of directors does not determine to be in the best interests of our stockholders.

-The issuance of preferred stock could adversely affect our common stockholders.
+() The issuance of preferred stock could adversely affect our common stockholders.

-We currently have on file a shelf registration statement that allows us to raise up to an aggregate of \$100.0 million from the sale of common stock, preferred stock, debt securities and/or warrants and our restated certificate of incorporation authorizes us to issue up to 5,000,000 shares of preferred stock.
+We currently have on file a shelf registration statement that allows us to raise up to an aggregate of \$99.7 million from the sale of common stock, preferred stock, debt securities and/or warrants and our restated certificate of incorporation authorizes us to issue up to 5,000,000 shares of preferred stock.
 The issuance of preferred stock could adversely affect the voting power of holders of our common stock, and reduce the likelihood that our common stockholders will receive dividend payments and payments upon liquidation.
 The issuance of preferred stock could also decrease the market price of our common stock, or have terms and conditions that could discourage a takeover or other transaction that might involve a premium price for our shares or that our stockholders might believe to be in their best interests.

-ITEM 6.
-EXHIBITS
+EXHIBITS ITEM 6.

-Exhibit Number Description of Document 3.1(1) Restated Certificate of Incorporation.
+Exhibit Number Description of Document rumber Description of Document 3.1(1) Restated Certificate of Incorporation.
 3.2(2) Amended and Restated Bylaws.
 3.3(3) Certificate of Amendment to Restated Certificate of Incorporation.
 3.4(4) Certificate of Amendment to Restated Certificate of Incorporation.
 3.5(5) Certificate of Amendment to Restated Certificate of Incorporation.
+3.6(6) Certificate of Amendment to Restated Certificate of Incorporation.
 4.1(1) Specimen Common Stock Certificate.
-31.1 Certification of Vijay B. Samant, Chief Executive Officer and acting Chief Financial Officer, pursuant to Rules 13a-14(a) and 15d-14(a) of the Securities Exchange Act of 1934, as amended, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
-32.1 Certification of Vijay B. Samant, Chief Executive Officer and acting Chief Financial Officer, pursuant to 18 U.S.C.
+10.1(7) Amended and Restated Stock Incentive Plan of Vical Incorporated.
+31.1 Certification of Vijay B. Samant, Chief Executive Officer, pursuant to Rules 13a-14(a) and 15d-14(a) of the Securities Exchange Act of 1934, as amended, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+31.2 Certification of Anthony A. Ramos, Chief Financial Officer, pursuant to Rules 13a-14(a) and 15d-14(a) of the Securities Exchange Act of 1934, as amended, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+32.1 Certification of Vijay B. Samant, Chief Executive Officer, pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
+32.2 Certification of Anthony A. Ramos, Chief Financial Officer, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 101.INS XBRL Instance Document.
 101.SCH XBRL Taxonomy Extension Schema Document.
 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document.
 101.DEF XBRL Taxonomy Extension Definition Linkbase.
 101.LAB XBRL Taxonomy Extension Label Linkbase Document.
 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document.